Holoceo/AppChooser/README.md

 AppChooser is a library for Android designed to facilitate easy selection of an installed application via a dialog.

+The dialog title can be overriden from the default.

 AppChooser inherits your theming so can be used with light or dark variants as shown below;

 ![Example Image Dark][1] ![Example Image Light][2]

 Developed By
 ============